lgorissen/k4d/lab 19/README.md

 Note:

 - which of the above volume types are supported in your Kubernetes set-up may depend on your provider
-- we will not shown examples of the network and Cloud storage providers as those may not be readily availabel in your set-up.
+- we will not shown examples of the network and Cloud storage providers as those may not be readily available in your set-up.
 However, when your have completed the other labs on Volumes, you should be able to figure out the details on any specific Volume type by yourself ;-)

 Depending on your Kubernetes provider, some volume types may not be supported: when you set up your Kubernetes platform, slecting the Storage is one of the big topics!